|Professional in office teeth whitening||$800 - $1000|

 LED exposure, although not harmful, can have some side effects.
-Laser proves to be way more effective and better than LED teeth whitening method 3.
+Laser proves to be a way more effective method than LED teeth whitening method 3.

 Benefits of Whitening Teeth in Singapore

-- The most obvious benefit is an improved overall appearance.
-Even if you brush and floss your teeth on the regular, certain drinks and foods can stain the surface.
+- The most obvious benefit is an improved oral health and overall appearance.
+Even if you have good oral hygiene and brush and floss your teeth regularly, certain drinks and foods can cause extrinsic stains and tooth discolouration.
 A teeth whitening treatment will deal with that.

 - White teeth are perceived to be cleaner and better groomed.
 This conveys the message that you take good care of yourself and you are reliable, giving you the chance to create bolder first impressions.
 It also helps you come across as trustworthy and this can be key to anything business-related.

 - It is not costly.
 Well, it depends on the service you choose.
 Some dentists charge more than others.
-But of course, you are free to try a whitening kit for at-home use and these are quite affordable.
+But of course, you are free to try a take-home teeth whitening kit and it is quite affordable.

 Why Choose Professional Over At-Home Whitening?

-The greatest distinction between take-home kits and dentist-administered procedures lies in the percentage of hydrogen peroxide needed.
-Medical-assisted treatments tend to contain 35% hydrogen peroxide which sits on your teeth for a given amount of time, completely isolated form the rest of the tissue.
-This way it can work on the surfaces you want it to work rather than interfere with other parts of the mouth and cause damage.
+The greatest distinction between take-home whitening kit and dentist-administered procedures lies in the percentage of hydrogen peroxide needed.
+Medical-assisted treatments tend to contain 35% hydrogen peroxide which sits on your teeth for a given amount of time, completely isolated from the rest of the tissue.
+This way it can work on the surfaces you want it to work on rather than interfere with other parts of the mouth and cause damage.

 In comparison, the hydrogen peroxide you find at drugstores usually comes in smaller concentrations, such as 3% or 10%, and that number can run a maximum of 20%.
 Technically, it could still whiten your teeth if it sits long enough but it will take a significantly bigger timeframe to work its magic.
 And truth is, you don’t have the knowledge and tools to make it happen.

 Another obvious reason to stick with professional teeth whitening treatment is the outcome.
 Since the products are stronger and the equipment is more refined, you will get even results.
-Your smile will look natural.
-The procedure can address heavy discolouration and tooth stains that at-home trays don’t typically treat.
+Your white smile will look natural.
+The in-office procedure can address heavy tooth discolouration and teeth stains that at-home trays don’t typically treat.

 As for professional teeth whitening in Singapore, it is a customisable session that targets the specific problems you have.
+Such a treatment may address different types of teeth stains - external and intrinsic stain.
 It works with your preferences in mind - exactly how bright you want your teeth to be in terms of shades and which areas you are most dissatisfied with.

-With a home whitening kit, you have less control of what could happen and you generally risk doing physical harm to your gums.
+With a take-home kit, you have less control of what could happen and you generally risk doing physical harm to your gums and tooth enamel.
 This will lead to sensitive teeth and other problems.
 It doesn’t take a scientist to know that a certified dentist is more experienced with and knowledgeable about the whitening of the teeth.
 They will cover all parts of your mouth that can get in the way and adjust the amount of whitening substance they put on your teeth.

 Not only that but they will monitor the process all the way through to make any changes as needed.
 Moreover, post-session care is available.
 The fact that you will be supervised after the treatment means that you can avoid complications and future problems.

 And here is something that gets discussed less often than the other issues.
-In-office teeth whitening enables you to enjoy the results longer.
+In-office treatment enables you to enjoy the results longer.
 Once your session is over, the dentist will provide you with a whitening tray to use at home so that you can maintain a beautiful outcome.

 Finally, in-office teeth whitening treatments require a single session.
 It is not a long-term commitment.
-You get it done once and you enjoy the perks for the months to come.
+You get it done once and you enjoy your beautiful smile for the months to come.

 Teeth Whitening Singapore: Cost

 You might have to pay anywhere between $800 and $1,000 for your teeth whitening treatment if you decide to have a specialist do it for you.
-On the other hand, if you buy a home whitening kit instead, it will run between $400 and $600.
+On the other hand, if you buy a take-home teeth whitening kit instead, it will run between $400 and $600.